 There is no set number of graduate applicants accepted by the Department of Theater and Dance each year.

-The deadline for the Ph.D., M.A./Ph.D., and M.A. programs is December 15th.
+The application deadline for the Ph.D., M.A./Ph.D., and M.A. programs is December 15th.
 Fellowships are awarded by the end of February.
 Applicants who have been awarded fellowships must decide whether or not to accept by April 15.
 Applicants to the M.A./Ph.D. track who are not admitted into that program are automatically considered as applicants to the M.A. program.
 Admission decisions to the M.A. program are made on a rolling basis beginning in March.
 All admission decisions will be made by April 15.

 - Minimum Undergraduate G.P.A. of 3.0.

 - Doctoral applicants must hold an M.A. in drama or an M.F.A. in theatre.